okonovalenko/iota-ws-proxy/README.md

 ```

 ### 3. Configuration
-Next, you need to modify config.json with username and password that will be used on the client to authenticate with proxy.
+Next, you need to modify config.json with username and password that will be used on the client to authenticate with the proxy.
 ```
 cp example.config.json config.json
 nano config.json
 ```
 ```
 {
-    "port": "5000", # port that will be used for incoming connections.
+    "port": "5000", # port that will be used for incoming ws connections.
-    "iriUrl": "http://localhost:14600", # IRI WebApi url.
+    "iriUrl": "http://localhost:14600", # IRI Api access url.
     "username": "admin",
     "password": "iota_is_awesome",
     "authTimeout": 1000, # authentication timeout on WebSocket connection in ms.
     "updateInterval": 3000, # interval in ms for IRI command updates.
-    "updateCommands": "getNodeInfo,getNeighbors", # commands to query on updateInterval elapse.
+    "updateCommands": "getNodeInfo,getNeighbors", # commands to query when updateInterval elapses.
-    "updateIntervalOS": 3000 # interval in ms for OS updates.
+    "updateIntervalOS": 3000 # interval in ms for OS updates to measure CPU load and memory usage on the server.
 }
 ```